dkarlinsky/azsmrc/azsmrc/Readme.txt

 4. Setup

-Setting up AzMultiUser can be accomplished in two ways.
-The easiest is to use the GUI provided with AzMultiUser in Azureus.
+Setting up AzSMRC can be accomplished in two ways.
+The easiest is to use the GUI provided with AzSMRC in Azureus.
 When you open the GUI you are presented with a login screen.

 	The default login is:
 		username:  admin
-		password:  azmultiuser
+		password:  azsmrc

 Once you have logged into the plugin, add a new user via the green